underpin-project/model/README.md

   - `dcat:DataService`: details how to access CSV or Influx
   - `dct:type`: describes the kind of dataset (input vs result, and CSV vs Influx)
   - `prov:wasDerivedFrom`: provenance link from result to input
+  - `dcat:inSeries`: Link from CSV slices to Influx dataset
-  - `prov:wasRevisionOf`: provenance link from Influx dataset to CSV dataset
+  - (Superfluous: `prov:wasRevisionOf`: link from Influx dataset to CSV dataset)
 - CSVW: dataset-specific column descriptions
   - `csvw:Table`: CSV table.
 Could attach this as a secondary type to the `Dataset` node
   - `csvw:Dialect` (optional): describes details such as number of initial rows or columns to skip